secretstartups/handbook/people-group/offboarding/offboarding_standards/index.html.md

 - I have checked and this team member was not given access to this particular the system/tool

 ## Exceptions
-Exceptions to this policy must be approved by PeopleOps.
+Exceptions to this policy must be approved by People Connect.

 ## References
 * [Information Security Parent Policy](/handbook/security/)